foxglove/docs/docs/3-visualization/8-extensions/3-publish.md

 ## Sharing publicly

-Share your extension with all Foxglove users by adding it to the [`studio-extension-marketplace`](https://github.com/foxglove/studio-extension-marketplace) - installing extensions via the marketplace is only supported on the [desktop app](https://foxglove.dev/download).
+Share your extension with all Foxglove users by adding it to the [extension marketplace](https://github.com/foxglove/studio-extension-marketplace) (installing extensions via the marketplace is only supported on the [desktop app](https://foxglove.dev/download)).

 Publish your `.foxe` file somewhere public – we recommend GitHub releases alongside your code.
 Then, open a PR in the repo to update extensions.json and this README's "Extensions" section with your extension information.